memespring/wiki-platformland-content/adoption.md

 Remove procuerment from the process as much as possible.

+## Show thew thing

+Showing a prototype working with tghe real service is worth a million slick sales presentations.

 ## Open up to more parts of government and society over time.

 ## What to do if ...